alsi-lawr/dotnet-test-coverlet/README.md

 ### Inputs

 - `project`: **Required**.
-The path to the `.csproj` file of the .NET unit test project.
+The path to the directory of the .NET unit test project.
 The path should be relative to the repository root.
 - `exclude-files`: **Optional**.
 Files to exclude from code coverage analysis.
 Supports glob patterns.
 Defaults to an empty string.
 - `exclude-modules`: **Optional**.
 Modules to exclude from code coverage analysis.
 Defaults to an empty string.
 - `threshold`: **Optional**.
 Code coverage threshold percentage.
 Defaults to `0`.